 When School Refusal Tends to Happen

 According to Madaan, school refusal is probably the most likely to happen after a school break ends.
-That could be a Monday morning or the first day of school after a holiday break.
+That could be the beginning of the school year or a Monday morning.
 It can also crop up anytime a student changes schools due to a move or transitioning from elementary to middle or middle to high school.

 Madaan says school refusal is just the “presenting symptom.”
 It’s a signal that something else is going on, sometimes separation anxiety.
 Other signs of separation anxiety can include not wanting to sleep alone, not wanting to have a sleepover with friends, or asking to call the parent from school.